eraofchaos/eraofchaos.github.io/units/Dwarf.md

 ---
 title: "Dwarf"
 permalink: /units/Dwarf/
 excerpt: "Era of Chaos Dwarf.
-Dwarf Units. null.
+Dwarf Units.
+Battle Dwarf.
 Era of Chaos Dwarves are born defenders, keeping enemies away with a steely resolve.
 They are short tempered and the ringing of their hammers strikes fear into the hearts of any who would oppose them."
 unitID: 202
-last_modified_at: 2021-07-06
+last_modified_at: 2021-07-13
 locale: en
 ref: "Dwarf"
 toc: true